 PCOM is dedicated to providing high-quality, comprehensive programs, each distinguished by a leading-edge curriculum and experienced, expert faculty.
 Guided by osteopathic medical tradition, concept and practice, we deliver a uniquely holistic education, as each program considers all areas of well being and provides the opportunity to study and collaborate with students from a variety of disciplines.
 We are constantly seeking ways to enhance our curricula, ensuring that each program remains current and relevant.
 It is a commitment to excellence that prepares our students well to meet the needs of a rapidly changing healthcare environment.

-In addition to the DO and Pharmacy degree programs, PCOM offers graduate degree programs in Physician Assistant Studies, Biomedical Sciences, Forensic Medicine, School Psychology (MS/EdS/PsyD), Clinical Psychology, Mental Health Counseling, and Organizational Leadership & Development, as well as several additional advanced graduate study (CAGS) and post-doctoral certificates in psychology and related therapy.
+In addition to the DO and Pharmacy degree programs, PCOM offers graduate degree programs in Physician Assistant Studies, Biomedical Sciences, Forensic Medicine, School Psychology (MS/EdS/PsyD), Clinical Psychology, Mental Health Counseling, Counseling and Clinical Health Psychology, and Organizational Leadership & Development, as well as several additional advanced graduate study (CAGS) and post-doctoral certificates in psychology and related therapy.
 Students should also consider combining a graduate degree program with the Doctor of Osteopathic for such dual degree programs as DO/Master of Public Health, DO/MS in Mental Health Counseling, DO/MS/PhD in Health Policy, DO/MS in Forensic Medicine, and DO/MSC Clinical Masters Program.

 With more than 12,000 alumni, PCOM has a long history of training highly competent, caring osteopathic physicians for both primary and specialty care.
 PCOM DOs contribute to the health and health policy of communities throughout the nation, and the Doctor of Osteopathic Medicine program is therefore offered at both the Philadelphia Campus as well as the Georgia Campus–PCOM.
 Both campuses feature a state-of-the-art learning environment with technologically advanced facilities.
 All instruction is delivered by expert and accomplished faculty.
 The DO program in Philadelphia — one of the nation’s leading cities for medical education — curriculum includes clerkship participation at over 30 of the finest teaching hospitals in the area.